andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/letters/letter-to-arbo.md

 This letter is meant as a way to inform you of a proposal to better protect employees at work.

+* Proactively communicate the rules of engagement that come in the form of laws.
+* Proactively communicate, that situations within an organisation, are non-social in nature.
+They are never required to be social or perceived as such.
+For example, "inclusion" cannot refer to inclusion to a social group, because that doesn't exist in the organisation as something explicitly part of that organisation.
 *